Clear Light

 Clear Light was an American psychedelic rock band that was formed in Los Angeles, California in 1966.
 The group released one studio album, Clear Light.
 It had moderate national success before the group disbanded.

 History

 In 1966, The Brain Train formed and was managed by Sunset Strip hipster Bud Mathis.
-They recorded one single – "Black Roses", written by Wolfe Dios, (aka: Wolfgang Dios, now residing and recording in Toronto, Canada) – before changing their name to Clear Light and signing to Elektra Records.
+They recorded one single – "Black Roses", written by Wolfe Dios – before changing their name to Clear Light and signing to Elektra Records.
 Guitarist Bob Seal felt the name should be changed to coincide with the single.
 Clear Light shared its name with a potent form of LSD, although Seal states the name came from his studies of Eastern philosophy.
 The Doors' producer Paul A. Rothchild took over management of the band.

 The core members of Clear Light were: